tldr-pages/tldr/pages/common/vimdiff.md

 # vimdiff

-> Open up to four files in Vim and show their differences.
+> Open up to four files in vim and show their differences between them.
-> See Vim documentation for how to edit and navigate within a window.
+> See vim documentation for how to edit and navigate within a window.

-- Open files and show the differences:
+- Open two files and show the differences (up to four files can be compared):

 `vimdiff {{file1}} {{file2}}`

-- Use horizontal window split instead of the default vertical split:
+- Open two files using a horizontal window split instead of the default vertical split:

 `vimdiff -o {{file1}} {{file2}}`